Skip to content

 The Challenge

-The marketing technology stack had grown organically over several years: a different GTM configuration per market, inconsistent GA4 event schemas, no centralised consent management, and client-side tags firing without systematic governance.
-In markets with different privacy postures — PDPL in KSA, evolving frameworks in Egypt, UAE Federal Decree-Law No. 45 — the compliance picture was fragmented and difficult to audit.
+The marketing technology stack had grown organically over several years: differing GTM configurations per market, inconsistent GA4 event schemas, no centralised consent management, and client-side tags firing without systematic governance.
+Across markets with different privacy postures — PDPL in KSA foremost — the compliance picture was fragmented and difficult to audit.

 Two specific pressures brought the governance question to a head: